-And so, inspired by the success of teacher programs in other cities, and by the critical need for educational support in ours, he led the organization to adopt a more refined business model, and a new name to match.
-In 2009, Storehouse for Teachers was born, a Board of Directors was formed, and (501)(3)c status was obtained.
+And so, inspired by the success of teacher programs in other cities and by the critical need for educational support in ours, the organization adopted a more refined business model and a new name to match.
+In 2009, Storehouse for Teachers was born, a Board of Directors was formed, and 501(c)(3) status was obtained.

-Thanks to thousands of hours of help from hundreds of volunteers, Storehouse for Teachers managed to purchase and renovate a warehouse for its headquarters, hold its first in-school supply distribution, and run its first annual Back-to-School campaign alongside Giant Eagle—all in its first year.
+Thanks to thousands of hours of help from hundreds of volunteers, Storehouse for Teachers purchased and renovated a warehouse in the West End for its headquarters, held its first in-school supply distribution and ran its first annual Back-to-School campaign alongside Giant Eagle—all in its first year.

 In May 2011, the organization officially completed its pilot program and became Southwestern Pennsylvania’s first teacher resource center distributing school and classroom supplies at no cost to students and teachers in need.
 And to better reflect that work, the nonprofit was renamed The Education Partnership.

-Since then, we’ve served almost 60,000 local students with over $8.5 million worth of supplies.
+Since our founding, we’ve served over 172,000 local students with almost $21 million worth of supplies.
 And our mission and vision are more important than ever.

 We believe in a brighter future

-But we need your help to build it.
+But we need your help.
 Join us and empower local students with the tools they need to succeed.